 After this pruning procedure, we are left with two-layer feedforward networks where the `in' neurons make up the first layer, $(h^{\mathrm{in}}_i(t), x^{\mathrm{in}}_i(t)) \mapsto (h^{(1)}_i(t), x^{(1)}_i(t))$, and the `rec' neurons make up the second layer, $(h^{\mathrm{rec}}_i(t), x^{\mathrm{rec}}_i(t)) \mapsto (h^{(2)}_i(t), x^{(2)}_i(t))$.
 In general, for any $N>1$ and for \textit{any} connectivity matrix $\J$, we find that, for any neuron $i$ in the second layer, the single-neuron distance satisfies the bound

-(proof in \footnote{See Supplemental Material at [URL will be inserted by publisher] Sec.~V for the proof}) which is indeed controlled by the $\ell^2$ norm $\|\J_i\|_2$.
+(proof in {SM Sec.~V} \footnotemark[1]) which is indeed controlled by the $\ell^2$ norm $\|\J_i\|_2$.
 Then, if $p=\alpha N$, using the convergence of the $\ell^2$ norm~\eqref{eq:weight_convergence}, we get the expected scaling for the limit distance, as $N\to\infty$, between a spiking neuron $h^{(2)}_{i}$ and a rate unit $x^{(2)}_{i}$:

-(cf. Fig.~\ref{fig:2}).
-Therefore, the feedforward model provides an intuition for how the vanishing $\ell^2$ norms of the incoming weights (as $\alpha \to 0$) cause concentration of measure in duplicate-free, large SNNs.
-An exact theory of the original recurrent networks would require a full-fledged dynamical mean-field theory \cite{HelDah20} for our input-driven disordered network model, which remains an open problem.

-Concentration of measure \cite{Led01} has been shown to be instrumental for the theory of spin glasses \cite{Tal10} and the theory of infinite-width artificial neural networks \cite{MeiMon22}.
-By contrast, this probabilistic notion has barely permeated the theory of large networks of spiking neurons.
-The standard perspective has been that, to produce spike-noise robust population dynamics, large networks have to perform averages over the spike activity of many neuronal duplicates \cite{ShaNew98,GerKis02,GerKis14,Bre15}, i.e. mechanism (i).
-Recently, \citet{DepSus23} argued, through extensive numerical simulations, that ``weighted averages'' over heterogeneous neurons could lead to population-level latent factors with noise-robust dynamics, which can then produce the illusion of rate-based dynamics.
-Our work provides a theoretical foundation for this idea as we show how the concentration of measure phenomenon can explain spike noise absorption in heterogeneous networks and the resulting emergence of (illusory) rate-based dynamics.
-This sheds new light on the long-standing debate about the mechanistic interpretability of rate-based theories in neuroscience \cite{ShaNew98,GerKis02,GerKis14,Bre15,DepSus23}.
+Concentration of measure \cite{Led01} has been shown to be instrumental for the theory of spin glasses \cite{Tal10} and the theory of artificial neural networks \cite{MeiMon22}.
+In contrast, this probabilistic notion has barely permeated the theory of {biological neural networks}.
+The standard perspective has been that, to produce spike-noise-robust population dynamics, large networks have to perform averages over the spike activity of many neuronal duplicates \cite{ShaNew98,GerKis02,GerKis14,Bre15}, i.e. mechanism (i).
+Recently, \citet{DepSus23} proposed the perspective that ``weighted averages'' over heterogeneous neurons could lead to population-level latent factors with noise-robust dynamics, which then produce the illusion of rate-based dynamics. {We provide a theoretical foundation for this idea by showing that the concentration of measure phenomenon explains how the dynamics of large, duplicate-free SNNs can converge to the dynamics of equally large RNNs. {This convergence does not require symmetric weights and holds even when diffusive membrane noise is added to the potential dynamics (SM~Secs.~VI,~VII~\footnotemark[1]).} In the absence of neuronal duplicates, rate-based population dynamics in networks of spiking neurons can only be understood as an emergent behaviour: neurons interact {through} spikes, but they behave \textit{as if} they were interacting {through} their unique, time-varying firing rates.
+This notion of emergent rate-based dynamics sheds new light on the long-standing spike vs. rate debate in computational neuroscience \cite{ShaNew98,GerKis02,Bre15}.}